-3 Steps to a Successful Firewall Implementation
+Firewall Implementation: 3 Steps to a Successful Firewall - iCorps

 A firewall keeps the network, and everything in it, as secure as possible from potential attacks.
 It does this by analyzing the data that is passing back and forth in a network, and based on the rules that have been configured, determines whether or not the information should be allowed to proceed.
 It is imperative that every organization include a firewall in their data protection solution.
-Below are three ways to ensure that the implementation of your firewall is successful:
+Below are three ways to ensure that the firewall implementation is successful:

-- Define security needs: Before installing a firewall solution, it is helpful to first define exactly the level of security necessary for your organization.
+- Define security needs: Before installing a firewall solution, it is helpful to first define exactly the level of IT network security necessary for your organization.
 First, examine any existing solutions and note what currently works, what doesn’t work, and what areas need to be improved.
 Next, ask the IT department for information about data transactions within your company's network – where are the weak links and what are the most sensitive areas needing protection.
 Also determine all points of access that need to be secured using endpoint protection.
 Finally, because it is likely that there won’t be one solution to meet all your needs, prioritize the list in terms of critical and non-critical, and include budgetary constraints.
 A well-thought out and detailed internal specification will pave the way to finding a firewall solution that meets your business’s needs.

 - Research solutions that match the specified needs: Only once a business has defined what it needs from a firewall/managed security service can the process of researching solutions begin.
 In addition to services, make sure to research every potential IT provider's longevity in the business, history of servicing clients, and their all-around stability.
 Choose a vendor who has a reputation for providing quality and efficient service.